mjwestcott/priorityqueue/README.txt

 priorityqueue.py

-Priority Queue Implementation with O(logn) Remove Method
+Priority Queue Implementation with a O(logn) Remove Method

 This project implements min- amd max-oriented priority queues based on binary heaps.
 I found the need for a priority queue with a O(logn) remove method.